‘Bold And The Beautiful’ Spoilers Monday, August 13: Wyatt Asks Katie If She Has Bill’s Approval Yet [Video]

 Bold and the Beautiful spoilers for Monday, August 13 reveal that Steffy (Jacqueline MacInnes Wood) will make a heartwarming confession to Liam (Scott Clifton), while Hope (Annika Noelle) gushes about her official status.
-Bold and the Beautiful preview video also shows that Wyatt (Darin Brooks) has a thought-provoking question for Katie (Heather Tom).
+The Bold and the Beautiful preview video also shows that Wyatt (Darin Brooks) has a thought-provoking question for Katie (Heather Tom).

 Wyatt and Katie almost had a good thing going, except for the fact that Bill (Don Diamont) blackmailed Katie by saying that if she didn’t end the relationship, he would ensure that she lost custody of Will.
 So, the pair hid their relationship for many months until one day Will (then Zane Achor) made a reference to his brother dating his mom.
 It was too much for Katie to handle and she ended the relationship.
 Of course, it wasn’t two minutes and she had moved on with Thorne (Ingo Rademacher), while Wyatt and Sally (Courtney Hope) found comfort in each other’s arms.